tsukijimarketman/sportstxt-website-designs/README.md

 ## Available Designs

-Here are the current available designs in this repository (the websites are hosted and readily available to view realtime) :
+Here are the current available designs in this repository (the websites are hosted and readily available to view in real-time):

 1. **[🚀 Modern Design - Click to see the website](https://sportstxt-website-designs.vercel.app/)**